yoiberdev/yoiberdev/README.md

 - 🔧 I turn complex business requirements into elegant code solutions
 - 🎨 I believe beautiful UIs should be backed by robust architectures
 - 🚢 My code has sailed the Pacific Ocean (literally - in fishing vessels!)
-- 📡 I make devices talk to each other across continents
 - 🎯 Currently working on systems that process terabytes of video data

 ### 🤝 Let's Connect: